De libero arbitrio diatribe sive collatio: Free will and the problem of evil

 If humans had no free will, Erasmus argued, then God's commandments and warnings would be vain; and if sinful acts (and the calamities which followed them) were in fact the result of God's predestination, then that would make God a cruel tyrant who punished his creations for sins he had forced them to commit.
 Rather, Erasmus insisted, God had endowed humanity with free will, valued that trait in humans, and rewarded or punished them according to their own choices between good and evil.
 He argued that the vast majority of the biblical texts either implicitly or explicitly supported this view, and that divine grace was the means by which humans became aware of God, as well as the force which sustained and motivated humans as they sought of their own free will to follow God's laws.

 Erasmus's conclusion

 Erasmus ultimately concluded that God was capable of interfering in many things (human nature included) but chose not to do so; thus God could be said to be responsible for many things because he allowed them to occur (or not occur), without having been actively involved in them.
+In no way should God be said to be the cause of evil which Luther had said in his Latin Assertio.

+Erasmus notes that there are many passages in Scripture "which seem to set forth free choice" but also that "others seem to take it wholly away."

+Because the issue came down to broadest biblical interpretation (i.e., Total Depravity, etc.), rather than dispute over individual passages or philosophy, Erasmus held that the safe approach was to favour the historical interpretation of the church—in this case synergism—over that of a novel individual.

 Aftermath

 Luther's response to Erasmus came a year later in 1525's On the Bondage of the Will, which Luther himself later considered one of his best pieces of theological writing.
+Other writers are repelled by it.

+Hyperaspistes

-In early 1526, Erasmus replied with the first part of his two-volume Hyperaspistes, but that was a longer and more complex work which received comparatively little popular recognition.
+In early 1526, Erasmus replied immediately with the first part of his two-volume Hyperaspistes; this first volume concerned biblical interpretation.
+The second, larger volume was a longer and more complex work which received comparatively little popular or scholarly awareness; the second volume concerned free will, with paragraph by paragraph rebuttal of Luther.
+Erasmus regarded Luther's doctrine of total depravity as an exaggeration, and noted that an inclination to evil did not exist in Jesus nor in his mother.

+As with John Fisher's Confutation, Luther did not respond to the Hyperaspistes.

+On Grace

+In 1528, Erasmus produced his editio princeps of Faustus of Riez book On Grace from the mid to late 400s.
+Faustus "teaches that God’s grace always encourages, precedes and helps our will; and whatever free will alone will have acquired by virtue of the labour of a pious mercy is not our merit, but grace’s gift."